-Curriculum/instruction is locally decided; standards are not the same as curriculum.
+Curriculum and instruction are locally decided; standards are not the same as curriculum.

-What is new to discuss and learn about ?
+What is New to Discuss and Learn?

 - "Lifelong Practices of Readers and Writers" (literacy is a lifelong habit and important skill) - Additional guidance within the ELA Introduction and Early Learning Introduction - More description, especially in the early grades, around the reading experiences/text complexity expectations - Reading Standards have combined the Reading for Information and Reading for Literature expectations (previously separated at the grade level) into one section - More description at each grade around writing expectations/writing process - Introduction at each grade that includes key information about "guidance and support," students with disabilities, and English Language Learners